-Dr. Piotrovski is a member of the Russian Academy of Sciences and Academy of Arts, a member of the President’s Council for Art and Culture, a professor of St. Petersburg State University, were he chairs two departments - “Museology” and "Ancient Orient".
+Dr. Piotrovski is a member of the Russian Academy of Sciences and Academy of Arts, a foreign member of Academy of Art, Armenia; a member of Academy of Sciences, Tatarstan; a member of the President’s Council for Culture and Art; a member of the President’s Council for Science and Education; professor of St. Petersburg State University, were he chairs two departments - “Museology” and “The History of Ancient Orient”, a Dean of Oriental faculty; a Honorary professor of Kazan University and Honorary professor of Saratov State University.
 He is a President of the Union of Museums in Russia, a President of the Worldwide Club of St. Petersburg, a Chairman of the board of the European University in St. Petersburg, a Corresponding Member of the German Archeological Institute, an Editor-in-chief of the magazine The Christian Orient.
 He is a member of the Group of Consultants for Council of Europe art exhibitions, and other national and international organizations.

-He has been awarded the Netherlands Order of Orange-Nassau (1996), the Russian Order of Honor (1997), the French Order of the Legion d'Honneur (1998, 2004), the Swedish Order of the Northern Star (1999), the Order of Merit to Italian Republic (2000, 2004), the Order of Saint Mesrop, Armenian Apostle Church (2000), the Order of Yaroslav the Wise (Ukraine, 2003), the Order of Merit of the Republic of Poland (2004), the Order of Service to the Fatherland (Russia, 2004), the Presidential Prize in the Field of Art and Literature (Russia, 2003), the Order of Honor Al-Fahr (the Council of Muftis of Russia, 2005), the Order of the Finish Lion (2005); the Order of Sun, Japan (2007); the Silver Medal of Amsterdam (2009); Woodrow Wilson Award, USA (2009); the Russian Order of Honor the third grade (2009); the Order of the Crown, Kingdom of Belgium (2011).
+He has been awarded the Netherlands Order of Orange-Nassau (1996), the Russian Order of Honor (1997), the French Order of the Légion d'Honneur (1998, 2004), the Swedish Order of the Northern Star (1999), the Order of Merit to Italian Republic (2000, 2004), the Order of Saint Mesrop, Armenian Apostle Church (2000), the Order of Yaroslav the Wise (Ukraine, 2003), the Order of Merit of the Republic of Poland (2004), the Order of Service to the Fatherland (Russia, 2004, 2009), the Presidential Prize in the Field of Art and Literature (Russia, 2003), the Order of Honor Al-Fahr (the Council of Muftis of Russia, 2005), the Order of the Finish Lion (2005); the Order of Sun, Japan (2007); the Silver Medal of Amsterdam (2009); Woodrow Wilson Award, USA (2009); the Order of the Crown, Kingdom of Belgium (2011); medal of Anatoliy Koni, Ministry of Justice (2013).

 In 1997, a minor planet was named “Piotrovski” by the Astronomical Union in joint honor of Mikhail Borisovich Piotrovski and his father Boris Borisovich Piotrovski.

-In 2011 Mikhail Borisovich Piotrovski was awarded the title of Honored Citizen of Saint Petersburg.
+In 2011 Mikhail Borisovich Piotrovski was awarded the title of Honored Citizen of Saint-Petersburg.

-Mikhail Borisovich is married with two children.
+Mikhail Borisovich is married, he has two children.